Asheville High Cougar Classic

 About me:

-- College and high school debate coach/teacher (LD, PF, Parli)
+- I coach/teach college, high school, and middle school debate (LD, PF, WS, Parli)

-- High school and middle school mock trial coach
+- I coach college moot court and high school and middle school mock trial

-- Some describe me as a "hipster"; though I enjoy modern philosophy and theoretical arguments, my philosophy of debate centers on clear arguments and conversational, persuasive speech.
+- A coach once called me a debate "hipster"; though I enjoy a lot of the more progressive arguments, my philosophy of debate still centers on clear argumentation and conversational, persuasive speech.
 After all, you’re trying to win me—not just win arguments in a vacuum.
 I want to be convinced.
+Talk to me, don't just talk at me.

 - I like aspects of both traditional and circuit debate.
 I wish the traditional community wouldn't let its fear of everything turning into policy keep it from adopting some helpful circuit norms, and I wish the circuit community would stop trying to convince itself that a total departure from traditional debate turns the activity into anything but an esoteric game with no real-life application.

 - Tech over truth (within reason).
-You should probably run your tech case for me if you're trying to decide between tech and lay.
+You should probably run your tech case for me if you're torn between tech and lay.

 Speed: